Gertrude - In Foster, a Adoptable mixed breed in Jefferson, LA image 1/6

 Gertrude - In Foster's Story

-Gertie is an approximately 1.5-year-old chocolate dapple chiweenie who was dumped on a rural road well known for people abandoning animals.
-Thankfully, one of our volunteer dog trainers spotted her and immediately knew she needed Rachel, our Programs Director and self-proclaimed dachshund queen.
+Gertie was dumped on a rural road that's unfortunately well known for abandoned animals.
+One of our volunteer dog trainers spotted her, knew she needed help, and she landed in the foster home of our Programs Director (who has a well-documented weakness for dachshunds).

-Gertie is an approximately 1.5-year-old chocolate dapple chiweenie who was dumped on a rural road well known for people abandoning animals.
-Thankfully, one of our volunteer dog trainers spotted her and immediately knew she needed Rachel, our Programs Director and self-proclaimed dachshund queen.
+Gertie was dumped on a rural road that's unfortunately well known for abandoned animals.
+One of our volunteer dog trainers spotted her, knew she needed help, and she landed in the foster home of our Programs Director (who has a well-documented weakness for dachshunds).

 Consider Gertrude - In Foster for adoption?